 Here are some basic categories you might want to hit for each type of board, as well as approximate quantities for two.

 Cheese board ingredients

 - Cheese — for a date night for two, you probably only need one kind of cheese.
 Plan about 4 oz. of cheese per person.
 If you do have more than one, try for a contrast of textures and flavors.
 You can use this easy-to-remember rhyme to plan out multiple cheeses for a good variety: “Something old, something new, something goat, and something blue.”
 You can’t go wrong with a blue cheese and a brie or other soft cheese like camembert.
 If you add a third cheese, look for a goat cheese or a hard, aged cheese.

 - Fresh fruit — have 2-3 types of fruit to go with your cheese.
 Fresh figs, strawberries, grapes, or sliced apples or pears are great options.
 Think of what pairs well with your cheese: for example, pears and blue cheese were meant to be together.

 - Nuts — Break out the big guns here.
 No plain roasted peanuts.
 Some spiced or herbed cashews would be amazing – just a small bowl will do.
 We actually didn’t have any nuts on our cheese board, but we did have walnuts on top of our fig and olive tapenade crostini.
 Just try to have a variety of ingredients.

 - Jams or compotes — Again, think of what will pair the best with your cheese.
-Apricot and fig jams would be my go-tos, or you could make your own exciting recipe like an apple and sweet onion compote.
+Apricot and fig jams would be my go-tos, or you could make your own exciting recipe like this blueberry and caramelized red onion jam or an apple and sweet onion compote.

 - Bread or crackers — You’ve got to have something to spread all that cheese on!
 Some toasted crostini is great, or some nice crackers with a lot of texture.
 We went through one smallish French loaf but a few crackers would’ve been nice too.